 And when I eat bread, it has to be worth every bite.
 There is a pita bread that I so love and miss from Ohio that every time I visit I have to bring some back with me.
 They make it ultra thin, soft with a slightly chewy texture.
-I can eat them warm from the oven, toasted for a crisp crunch, topped with a tossed salad, perfect with hummus and especially good paired with a warm brie which we enjoyed over the holidays.
+I can eat them warm from the oven, with a Greek salad and perfect with hummus .

 I’ve attempted to make pita at home before.
 Mostly using the method that bakes the pita in the oven.
 It magically puffs up as it bakes, so cool.
 But it always produced a thicker pita and not the texture I loved.
 Finally, I came across Chef John’s Pita Bread recipe and honestly, my kitchen has turned into a pita making bread factory!
 And I write pita ‘making’ not ‘baking’ as the key to this great recipe is NOT baking the pita, but rather cooking them on a cast iron skillet.
 Just as Chef John said, “”Unlike lots of other baked products which are better from a bakery, this is so far superior to the stuff you get at the grocery store, it’s not even close.
 And in addition to being delicious to eat, it’s also extremely easy to make!”

 It really is that easy as I’m not a huge bread baker, weighing and hand kneading dough is not for me; I dip and scoop out my flour using measuring cups and use my KitchenAid for kneading.
 The dough has turned out perfect every time.
 I have also been playing with different flours.
 From a mix of spelt, white and wheat in the pita photo on top, to using all white unbleached flour both regular and “00”, and whole wheat pastry flour.
 I found I really like using spelt flour; however, as the pita I’ve always loved was made with white flour, using white flour reminds me more of the authentic taste I’m familiar with.